Exotic influence: The oriental World of Carpaccio in the Scuola degli Schiavoni and Venetian Gothic Architecture

 During our walk through the Castello district, we’ll observe the various forms of Byzantine and Gothic window arches, which clearly reveal the Eastern Mediterranean influence.

-We’ll end at campo San Giovanni della Bragora, where its small Gothic church enshrines important works of art: some pieces reflect the influence of Byzantine ceremonial way of representation, while others the “new” spirit of the Italian Renaissance.
+We’ll see also campo San Giovanni della Bragora, where its small Gothic church enshrines important works of art: some pieces reflect the influence of Byzantine ceremonial way of representation, while others the “new” spirit of the Italian Renaissance.